Published 1 Dec 2022

 According to a study published in ResearchGate, the most important factors affecting a patient’s satisfaction are the quality of healthcare, ease of access, care, communication, and other tangibles.
 Other dimensions mentioned were costs, physician role and behavior, and healthcare processes.

 Now that you’ve made patient satisfaction surveys easy for your patients, it’s time to make them easy for your staff, too.
 Another benefit of using technology for your patient satisfaction surveys is that it’s now possible for your doctors and nurses to access survey results on any mobile device.
 With the information they need to improve right in their hands, your staff will be empowered to do their best everyday and in any situation.

-iAuditor, the world’s leading digital inspection platform can help your practice easily create, rollout, and gather feedback from patient satisfaction surveys.
-As a patient survey software, iAuditor has multiple features to help streamline your data-gathering process:
+SafetyCulture (formerly iAuditor), the world’s leading digital inspection platform can help your practice easily create, rollout, and gather feedback from patient satisfaction surveys.
+As a patient survey software, SafetyCulture has multiple features to help streamline your data-gathering process:

 This patient satisfaction questionnaire can be administered by medical secretaries or clinic staff to gauge patient satisfaction after a doctor’s consultation or after receiving medical treatment.
 Using a mobile device, this digitized questionnaire serves as a patient feedback survey covering:

 - Suggestion/s on how to improve overall patient experience

 This patient survey template based on the HCAHPS Survey is designed to measure the quality of hospital care and other inpatient services administered to admitted patients.
 This digital survey uses conditional logic to hide or display relevant succeeding questions based on precedent answers and uses "failed items" to determine which areas in patient care need priority.